-There are numerous sites across Edinburgh which offer community, symptomless testing for Covid-19, but only professionally administered lateral flow tests can be used for entry to countries accepting these tests.
+There are numerous sites across Edinburgh which offer community, symptomless testing for Covid-19, but only lateral flow tests paid for or professionally administered can be used for entry to countries accepting these tests.

-France, Italy, Spain, Portugal and Greece are just some of the countries currently accepting faster lateral flow test results as proof of Covid-free status for entry.
+France, Italy, Spain, Portugal and Greece are just some of the countries currently accepting faster lateral flow test results as proof of Covid-free status for travel.